junochen1114/junochen1114.github.io/_projects/Research_Project_1.md

 To overcome this, after finding the optimal $$\alpha$$, instead of minimizing these $$\alpha$$'s with respect to $$\theta$$ and applying backpropagation, we maximize the function values at this point.
-The intuition behind this is that if the boundary moves away from the data point, we should discourage this by enlarging the function value so that the zero level set squeezes towards the data point
+The intuition behind this is that if the boundary moves away from the data point, we should discourage this by enlarging the function value so that the zero level set squeezes towards the data point.

 ### Lipschitz Loss